 The Two-Layer Paper Method: How We Waterproof Your Home

 There is an old saying in the lathing trade: "The paper is the house; the stucco is just the coat."
 Stucco is a porous material.
-It absorbs water like a sponge during a heavy rainstorm.
-The only thing standing between that wet cement and your dry wood framing is the Water-Resistive Barrier (WRB).
+It absorbs water like a sponge during heavy rainstorms.
+The only thing standing between that wet cement cladding and your dry wood framing is the Water-Resistive Barrier (WRB).

-While building codes in some regions allow for a single layer of housewrap, California code (and common sense) dictates the use of the Two-Layer Grade D Paper System.
-This guide explains the physics behind why two layers are exponentially better than one.
+While building codes in some dry regions allow for a single layer of housewrap, the California Residential Code (**CRC Section R703.7.3**) mandates the use of a Two-Layer Grade D Paper Cleavage System over wood sheathing.
+This guide explains the physics behind why two layers are structurally necessary for your home.

 Free Assessment